amusarra/esp32-mqtt-publish-subscribe/README.markdown

 During the build process, PlatformIO also downloads the libraries on which the project depends and which are indicated in the [**lib_deps**](https://github.com/amusarra/esp32-mqtt-publish-subscribe/blob/master/platformio.ini%23L33) section of the platformio.ini file (see also Table 5).

-The [Compiling the ESP32 MQTT Publish / Subscribe project with PlatformIO](https://asciinema.org/a/406054?autoplay%3D1) screencast is shown below so that you can see exactly the execution of the steps indicated above.
+The [Compiling the ESP32 MQTT Publish/Subscribe project with PlatformIO](https://asciinema.org/a/406054?autoplay%3D1) screencast is shown below so that you can see exactly the execution of the steps indicated above.

 ## 4. Upload of the software on the ESP32 device